gridsome/gridsome.org/docs/how-it-works.md

 # How it works

-Quick introduction to core concepts
+Quick introduction to core Gridsome concepts

 ### The GraphQL layer